 Since its inception, several 1000 Indians have found their dream job in Ireland.
 Some guileful MBA graduates acquire technical skills to obtain a critical skill visa and catapult themselves to avail a Permanent Residence (PR) in Ireland.
 In 2019 alone, 40% of the 16,000 critical skills visas were secured by Indians.

-As study in Ireland consultants, we offer honest reliable information to push students towards their MBA dreams
+As a study in Ireland consultant, we offer honest reliable information to push students towards their MBA dreams

 We offer the following services to pursue MBA in Ireland for Indian students: